 Also today, Dudley Moore, the diminutive actor who reached international heights starring in the film comedies 10 and Arthur, but who was known to theatregoers in London and New York for the revues Beyond the Fringe and Good Evening, dies at age 66.

-2003 A Broadway adaptation of the film Urban Cowboy opens today, with score cobbled together from more than a dozen songwriters.
-After receiving harsh reviews, the show struggles on for 60 performances at the Broadhurst Theatre.
+2003 A Broadway adaptation of the film Urban Cowboy opens at the Broadhurst Theatre, with a score cobbled together from more than a dozen songwriters.
+After receiving harsh reviews, the show struggles on for 60 performances.

 2008 Patti LuPone brings her summer 2007 Encores! revival of the musical Gypsy to Broadway, co-starring Laura Benanti and Boyd Gaines.
 The three win 2008 Tony Awards for their performances.
 Librettist Arthur Laurents directs.

 2011 Daniel Radcliffe climbs the ladder from window washer to corporate wunderkind in the 50th anniversary revival of the Tony and Pulitzer Prize-winning musical How to Succeed in Business Without Really Trying at the Al Hirschfeld Theatre.
 Rob Ashford directs and choreographs the musical, which features a score by Frank Loesser and book by Abe Burrows, Jack Weinstock, and Willie Gilbert.